localstack/localstack.github.io/content/blog/2022-06-08-announcing-localstack-discussion-pages/index.md

 With the rise of the LocalStack Community on GitHub, Slack, and Social-media platforms like LinkedIn and Twitter, we have received a lot of feedback from our users.
 These feedbacks range from new feature requests for our LocalStack Team and Web Application platform, bug reports, enhancements, and further additions from various developers distributed across our user base.

 We have been handling these requests through our GitHub Issue tracker, which has been limited to our open-sourced cloud emulation and doesn't cover our premium features.
-To address this and collaborate with our community better, we announce the all-new LocalStack Discuss forum.
+To address this and collaborate with our community better, we announce the all-new LocalStack Discussion Pages.

 LocalStack Discuss form is also a positive step in engaging with our community members and listening to their feedback.
-While our Slack community is limited to taking immediate bug reports and feature requests and working with our community from a close quarter, our Discuss forum will help developers to give us feedback, join the discussions on our core emulation framework, Team & Enterprise product, and future direction of LocalStack as a company.
+While our Slack community is limited to taking immediate bug reports and feature requests and working with our community from a close quarter, our Discussion Pages will help developers to give us feedback, join the discussions on our core emulation framework, Team & Enterprise product, and future direction of LocalStack as a company.

 ## Being a part of LocalStack Discuss

-The LocalStack Discuss forum will be the dedicated place to discuss topics and questions related to:
+The LocalStack Discussion Pages will be the dedicated place to discuss topics and questions related to:

 - Discussions and announcements about LocalStack Pro and Community releases.
 - LocalStack Documentation, reference guides, case studies, and more.